alteredco/blog/_posts/2019-02-22-Scouting-Javascript-Classes.md

 ![Outer Sailor Scouts](https://i.ibb.co/NpWmxV3/Outer-Senshi.jpg#feature)

 Let's start with declaring our class.
 Notice the name of the class is capitalized.
-This is common convention to deliniate classes.
+This is common convention to deliniate a class.

-  const SailorScout = {
+    class SailorScout = {
       constructor() {

       }
     }